When is a System Discoverable from Data? Discovery Requires Chaos: Introduction

 This leads to the central claim of our work: chaos, while difficult to model reliably, is crucial for ensuring discoverability.
 Formally, we consider dynamical systems of the form\footnote{Do these results extend to PDEs and higher order ODEs?
 See discussion in \Cref{para:pdes}.} (see \Cref{sec:background} for full setup):

 and we show the following (see \Cref{thm:cont,thm:main_anal} for full theorems as well as converse results). \begin{theorem*}[Informal]\; \begin{itemize}[leftmargin=*] \item A system, chaotic on the whole domain is discoverable (from a single trajectory) in the space of continuous functions. \item A system, chaotic on an attractor, is discoverable (from a single trajectory) in the space of analytic functions if the Hausdorff dimension of the attractor is greater than $d-1$. \end{itemize} \end{theorem*} This allows us to show, for the first time, that the Lorenz attractor is discoverable (\Cref{cor:lorenz}), further indicating that many well-known chaotic systems also are, as dimensions of their attractors are often larger than $d-1$ (see \Cref{nb:chaos}). \begin{corollary*} The classical Lorentz attractor is analytically discoverable. \end{corollary*} This finding reveals a conundrum: for many scientific and engineering applications, the systems under consideration, while complex, are often stable and predictable.
 However, data-driven discovery methods, such as those used to develop digital twins for experimentation, are most effective when applied to chaotic systems.
 Consequently, the systems most suitable for this type of discovery are often the least desirable for control due to sensitivity \citep{boccaletti2000control}.
-To make matters worse, analytic discoverability turns out to only be possible for systems without first integrals\textemdash{}conserved quantities, often present in real physical systems (see \Cref{thm:first_integral} for full statement). \begin{theorem*}[Informal] A system, analytically discoverable from a single trajectory, admits no analytic first integrals. \end{theorem*} While it may appear that all is lost, and well-posedness is not achievable outside of purely chaotic systems, we show that using knowledge beyond simply the trajectories, like conservation laws, can lead to discoverability.
-This can be illustrated through the example of a simple harmonic oscillator: \begin{example} The simple harmonic oscillator illustrated in \Cref{fig:pendulums} is non-discoverable.
-For example, the following two dynamical systems both admit the same trajectory of a circle going through $(1,0)$:
+To make matters worse, analytic discoverability turns out to only be possible for systems without first integrals\textemdash{}conserved quantities, often present in real physical systems (see \Cref{thm:first_integral} for full statement). \begin{theorem*}[Informal] A system, analytically discoverable from a single trajectory, admits no analytic first integrals. \end{theorem*} We verify experimentally that these results are not simply theoretical, but are relevant in practice too.
+In \Cref{fig:lorenz_ood} we illustrate that both out-of-distribution generalization and model uncertainty become almost zero precisely at chaos onset, with similar observations for many other chaotic systems \Cref{fig:rossler_henonheiles_ood}.